yikaiyang/SS22-Knowledge-Graph/Report.md

 While storing Knowledge Graphs is an important endeavour in itself, using it to derive new data, insights or other output, is a central service offered by a Knowledge Graph.
 Typically, for simple questions this is called querying, and for more complex questions and if it requires background knowledge, reasoning.
 Reasoning is a broad area, and in this part, we will focus on the representations and models most important for Knowledge Graphs: reasoning with KG Embeddings, logical knowledge that allows both full recursion as well as object creation, as well as Graph Neural Networks.
 We will also consider what it means to reason by combining these aspects.

-In terms of the KG embedding component, since most KG embeddings are not transferable and to my knowledge do not support incremental learning, scalability likely poses a big challenge when using a non-static KG which evolves over time, such as in this submission project a KG capturing traffic data.
-However there is research under way and the paper "Lifelong Embedding Learning and Transfer for Growing Knowledge Graphs" by Cui et. al. introduces the "LKGE" embedding model which takes existing embeddings and fits them to new KG data by using an autoencoder.
+In terms of the KG embeddings, since most KG embeddings are transductive and to my knowledge do not support incremental learning, scalability likely poses a big challenge when using a non-static KG which evolves over time, such as in this submission project a KG capturing traffic data.
+However there is research under way and the paper "Lifelong Embedding Learning and Transfer for Growing Knowledge Graphs" by Cui et. al. introduces the "LKGE" (Lifelong Knowledge Graph Embedding) embedding model which takes existing embeddings and fits them to new unseen KG data by using an autoencoder.
 For now being, the optimal solution is likely to train KGE using snapshots of the KG at specific times, and update the model in a periodical time-frame or when necessary.

 With the current KG schema design the modelling of time poses a great issue in terms of scalability, since for each unit of time a new node / entitiy, in addition to it's relationships to other entities, has to be introduced to the graph.
 This will result in the KG being bloated with nodes containing time units, likely taking the majority of all entities / relationships in the graph database.
 A more efficient way to store time would be to introduce concepts like time-trees where not the entire datetime timestamp is stored as a single node, but is split into multiple nodes for each day, month, year, hour and minute unit, and a time representation is then assembled by connecting those units of time.